jwnz/document-term-matrix/README.md

-Calculate the similarity between any two words in the vocab:
+Calculate the cosine similarity between any two words in the vocab:
 ```python
 dtm.word_2_word_sim('the', 'with')
 >>> 0.18393539930448133